krsticzoran/my-portfolio/README.md

 The website is already visually polished and fully representative, but a few tasks remain:

-- Implementing rate limiting on the contact form
 - Final testing and refinements
 - Minor visual and UX improvements